Powering the future of retail through sustained disruptive technology innovation

 What if we could revolutionise the way people shop forever, by giving them a uniquely innovative and greener alternative to traditional grocery shopping?

-Today, Ocado is the world’s largest online-only grocery retailer, reaching over 70% of British households, shipping over 250,000 orders per week, and growing fast.
+Today, Ocado is the world’s largest online-only grocery retailer, reaching over 74% of British households, shipping 296,000 orders per week, and growing fast.
 But that’s not all.
-We’re also developing the Ocado Smart Platform, an end-to-end solution to put other grocery retailers around the world online.
+We also develop the Ocado Smart Platform, an end-to-end solution to put other grocery retailers around the world online.

 With everything from websites to warehouses designed in-house, our departments are specialists in a wide range of technologies.